veekee06/DevelopersHub-Internship-Portfolio/README.md

 Created a regression model to predict medical insurance charges using demographic and health-related variables.
 Evaluated model performance using MAE and RMSE.

-Task 5: Bank Marketing Campaign Prediction
+Task 5: Personal Loan Acceptance Prediction

 Developed a predictive model to identify customers likely to accept a bank marketing offer.
 Conducted customer segmentation and response analysis across demographic groups.